How to Index Documents with GroupDocs.Search for Java

 Direct Download

-Alternatively, you can download the latest version from GroupDocs.Search for Java releases.
+You can also download the latest JAR from GroupDocs.Search for Java releases.

 License Acquisition Steps